“We like a lot of things about the new version, including the interface and usability.”Dawn Price, Teacher Librarian

 |At a Glance|

 Sacred Heart College is a co-educational Kindergarten to Year 10 school in the suburb of New Town, Hobart.
-Founded in 1888, in 2018 the College celebrates its 130 year anniversary as an important part of the education community in Tasmania.
+Founded in 1888, in 2018 the College celebrated its 130 year anniversary as an important part of the education community in Tasmania.

 Sacred Heart is proud of its community environment and focus on exceptional pastoral care.
 Its 940 students from diverse cultural backgrounds are encouraged to participate in a range of sporting, cultural, leadership and spiritual development opportunities.